Stakeholder Communications

 1. 0 penalties for violations of the ethical corporate management policy by Company employees

-2. Completion of training on the ethical corporate management culture and policy reaches 100%
+Low 2.
+Completion of training on the ethical corporate management culture and policy reaches 100%

-Environmental Energy The climate affects the coexistence of humans and other species on Earth, and indirectly affects companies' sustainable operations and management strategies, impacting operations.
+Environment Energy The climate affects the coexistence of humans and other species on Earth, and indirectly affects companies' sustainable operations and management strategies, impacting operations.
 WIN has adopted a corporate sustainable development philosophy that supports environmental protection and green production and we continue to supervise or improve emissions reduction measures for energy management, greenhouse gas emissions management, air pollution control, water resource management, and waste management.
-We implement these measures and work hard to reduce the impact of production on the environment. .Prioritize high-efficiency and low-energy consumption models for replacement of equipment
+We implement these measures and work hard to reduce the impact of production on the environment.
+1. Reduce non-renewable energy use to reduce the impact on the environment.

 .Establish annual energy conservation management objectives to review the performance in quarterly management and review meetings

-2. Renewable energy use reaches 30%
+Renewable energy use reaches 30%

 .Water recycling and reuse